~ Burlingtonian Thuy Nguyen Crawford takes homes the national title in ACE Bakery's Canada's Best Sandwich Contest ~

 1 Thai chili thinly sliced (increase or decrease based on your desire of spiciness)

 1 Vidalia onion, thinly sliced to make ½ cup (120 mL)

-Mix the fish sauce, vinegar, sugar and garlic together until the sugar
+Mix the fish sauce, vinegar, sugar and garlic together until the sugar is dissolved.

 Combine the remaining ingredients together and mix well.